hmcts/rpe-pdf-service/README.md

 NOTE: Swagger scans classes in the `uk.gov.hmcts.reform.cmc.pdfservice.controllers` package.

+### Consuming
+There is a client library provided for java https://github.com/hmcts/cmc-pdf-service-client

 #### Non ASCII Characters Support

 To render PDF with non ASCII characters, please use the 'Open Sans' font-family.